hamdaankhalid/PracticalStatisticsForDataScientistsNotes/data-and-sampling-distributions.md

 - T-distribution is a normally shaped distribution, except that it is a bit thicker and the longer on the tails.
 It is used extensively in depicting distributions of sample statistics.
 The larger the sample the more normally shaped the t-distribution becomes.
 - n: sample size.
 - Degrees of freedom: A parameter that allows the t-distribution to adjust to different sample sizes, statistics, and number of groups.

+## Binomial Distribution
+- Trial: An event with a discrete outcome.
+- Success: The outcome of interest of a trial
+- Binomial: Having 2 outcomes only.
+- Binomial Trial / Bernoulli Trial: A trial with 2 outcomes.
+- Binomial Distribution / Bernoulli Distribution: Distribution of number of successes in x trials.
+It is the frequency distribution of number of sucesses in a given number of trials with specidied probability of success in each trial.
+- The mean of a binomial distribution is p*n; expected number of successes in n trials with probability p.
+- The variance is n * p * (1-p).
+- With a large number of trials Binomial distribution is virtually indistinguishable from the normal distribution.

+## Chi-Square Distribution
+- An important idea in statistics is departure from expectation, especially with respect to category counts.
+Expectation is defined loosely as nothing unusual or of note in the data.
+This is also termed the null hypothesis or null model.
+The statistic that measures the extent to which the results depart from the null expectation of independence is the chi-square statistic.
+- Chi square statistic is a measure of the extent to which a set of observed values fits a specified distribution (goodness of a fit test).
+- The chi square distribution is the distribution of the chi square statistic under a repeated resample draws from the null model.
+Low chi square metric means closer to distribution and vice versa.

+## F Distribution